LimeTray/spot-handler-service/README.md

 - To enable kubectl on pod, allow access to kube config from node and install kubectl on pod
 - Shedule pod on ondemand machine

+# Handle Termination lifecycle hooks

+AWS allow lifecycle hooks, which can be used to act during scaling activity.
+We are making use of termination hook to drain and delet node from cluster

+- Resiter termination lifecycle hook to SNS
+- Register sns to webhook for spot-handler-service

 # Sample deployment yaml
 ```